Turner Hall of Monroe

 Samichlaus, Switzerland's version of St. Nick, will be making appearances at 10:30 am, 12:30 pm and 2:30 pm both days of the market, visiting with children and shoppers, and checking his large book of the year's past infractions!
 Children of all ages should be on the lookout for Samichlaus' partner, Schmutzli, who makes sure children haven't been too naughty during the year!
 You can see a video of Samichlaus and Schmutzli at a past Christkindlmarkt here.

 The Old World ambiance of the Turner Hall of Monroe provides the perfect backdrop for this unique European-style Christmas market.
-The Christkindlmarkt, or literally translated, Christ-Child Market, is a traditional German Christmas market with origins dating back to 1434.
+The Christkindlmarkt, or literally translated, Christ-Child Market, is a traditional German Christmas market with origins dating back to the 14th century.
 One of the most famous and oldest markets, which was first officially recorded in 1628, is held annually in Nuremberg.
-Christkindlmarkts take place in many cities throughout Germany, as well as in areas of the United States where immigrants brought the tradition with them.
+Christkindlmarkts take place in many cities throughout Germany, attracting millions of visitors, as well as in areas of the United States where immigrants brought the tradition with them.

 Also part of the market, a European-style café, including homemade Swiss baked goods and treats from Turner Hall's Ratskeller Restaurant, will offer Christkindlmarkt shoppers a chance to relax and take in the holiday atmosphere.
 For a larger menu selection, the lower level Ratskeller Restaurant will also be open for lunch and dinner during both days of the market.